Bareroot plants sold in bundles of 10.

 Appeal: This shrub has beautiful flowers and edible berries that attract wildlife and humans.

-Helpful Tips: Plant in wet area.
+Helpful Tips: Does best planted in a consistently moist or wet shady area.
 Click HERE to determine your recommended planting density.

 Ethnobotany: The fresh sprouts and berries are widely enjoyed by indigenous northwest coast peoples.